 Barrett Toric Lens Calculator

 The Barrett Toric Lens Calculator estimates Toric Intraocular Lens power and alignment axis based on axial length and keratometry readings.
 This tool helps ophthalmologists and students optimize cataract surgery outcomes by accurately correcting astigmatism.
-Whether you are planning complex surgery, comparing lens options, or educating patients, this calculator provides reliable estimates to reduce post-operative glasses dependence.
+Whether you are planning complex surgery, comparing lens options, or educating patients, this calculator provides reference estimates to reduce post-operative glasses dependence.

 How Toric IOL Power Is Calculated